Stu Davis: Career

 In a career that spanned three decades, Davis recorded dozens of singles and more than twenty albums for Sonora, RCA Victor, Aragon, London, Dominion and various other labels.
-Some of his later albums were released under the Richmond label in the U.S. and his most recent collections were retrospectives entitled 'Let's Go Back to the Country' (Cattle Records of Germany, 1987) and 'Canada's Cowboy Troubadour' (British Archives of Country Music, 2008).
+Some of his later albums were released under the Richmond label in the U.S. and his most recent collections were retrospectives entitled 'Let's Go Back to the Country' (Cattle Records of Germany, 1987); ‘Canada's Cowboy Troubadour' (British Archives of Country Music, 2008); ‘Stu Davis: Red River Jamboree’ (Jasmine Records UK, 2024).

 In addition to his work with the Canadian Broadcasting Corporation (CBC), Davis hosted programs for several private radio stations and regional networks across western Canada.
 At various times in the late 1940s and through the 1950s these broadcasts originated in the studios of CKCK and CKRM in Regina, Saskatchewan; CJCA, CFRN, and CKUA in Edmonton, Alberta; CKXL, CFCN, and CFAC in Calgary, Alberta; CKY and CKRC in Winnipeg, Manitoba.

 Through the years he shared stages with contemporary artists such as Bob Nolan and the Sons of the Pioneers, Wilf Carter, Hank Snow, Ernest Tubb, and Elton Britt.
-Always appreciative of mentorship he had received early in his career from Wilf Carter and Hank Snow, Davis himself was very encouraging to younger performers; he was especially supportive of The Mercey Brothers, Jim Pirie, and Alfie Myhre, artists with whom he worked in the 1950s and '60s.
+Always appreciative of mentorship he had received early in his career from Wilf Carter and Hank Snow, Davis himself was very encouraging to younger performers; he was especially supportive in the early careers of musicians Tex Emery, Jim Pirie, and Alfie Myhre.

 Davis spent the latter part of his career performing from the radio and television studios of CBC Edmonton.
 His last CBC network television series was produced there in 1967: ‘Trail-Riding Troubadour', a thirteen-episode historical music/documentary filmed in colour on location across the Canadian prairies and British Columbia.
 His last television special was produced in 1970.
 On that program his closing with a popular song of the time seems to have foreshadowed his plans to retire from the music scene: ‘When the Snow is on the Roses’.

 Retirement

 Davis retired from performing shortly after his last television special, turning his attention to his cattle ranch, the Lazy SD, and to the management of various real estate holdings in Alberta.

-Stu Davis died on March 25, 2007 in Edmonton, Alberta, Canada.
+Stu Davis died on March 25, 2007, in Edmonton, Alberta, Canada.
 He was predeceased by his wife Evelyn (Smith) in 1986.
-They were married 43 years and had two sons - Duane and Derry.
+Married 43 years, they had two sons - Duane (b.
+1944) and Derry (b.
+1950: died of COVID, 2023).